Lycian language: Subject-verb-object hypothesis

 Kim McCone proposed in the 1970s that Lycian's unmarked word order was instead subject-verb-object.
 The apparent VSO and OVS orders come from various frontings and dislocations of a basic SVO structure.

 Lycian's SVO is itself a shift from the typical Anatolian subject-object-verb order, of which Lycian preverbal object pronouns like ẽ "him/her/it" would be a relic.

 In spite of McCone's alternative analysis, the assumption that verb-subject-object was Lycian's unmarked word order went unchallenged until the 2010s, when Alwin Kloekhorst independently formulated and adopted the SVO hypothesis.
 This led to other linguists like Heiner Eichner and H. Craig Melchert to adopt the SVO hypothesis after him.
 The principal unmarked example cited by SVO supporters comes from the following sentence:

 Further examples of subject-initial unmarked clauses cited by Melchert include:

 Endonym

-A few etymological studies of the Lycian language endonym are present.
-These are:
+A few etymological studies of the Lycian language endonym exist, namely: